 When the resident arrives at the upscale Italian restaurant, armed with her computer and a notebook, she is taken aback by the presence of the program director’s older administrative assistant and her husband.
 The evening is social, and there is no discussion of research.
 In the following weeks, the program director calls and texts the resident several times on her cell phone, telling her he “thoroughly enjoyed the dinner and would like to meet with her again to discuss her career.”

-Question 1: Based on the legal definition of sexual harassment, has sexual harassment occurred?
+Question 1 of 4: Based on the legal definition of sexual harassment, has sexual harassment occurred?

 Yes; the program director has overstepped his role.

 Not sure; the behavior has not taken place over a long enough time to see if this is a pattern or if there are consequences for the resident.